 Her Drive, Install, fills a meter that increases the power of her attacks.
 In Chronophantasma, her Overdrive is Second Install, which causes her charge gauge to automatically regenerate.

-Her Astral turns her into an angel as a statue of a goddess (the same one seen in the background of Jin's stage) stabs you with a spear.
+Her Astral, Requiem Aeternam, has her using Izayoi's power to turn her into an angel and bind the opponent in place as a statue of a goddess (the same one seen in the background of Jin's stage) finishes the opponent off by impaling them with its massive spear.
 In Chronophantasma, the statue has been recolored black.

 Ascended Extra: She only appeared in flashbacks of Jin & Noel's stories in Calamity Trigger, Continuum Shift makes her playable, and a part of central conflict, particularly as Hazama's Unwitting Pawn for Noel, and now arguably as prominent as the three main protagonists, being the point of motivation for two of them in Chronophantasma.

 Looks to reach Tritagonist status in any potential sequel; she Took a Level in Badass and can fight with the strongest in the story on an equal footing.
 Furthermore, Jin gets seriously hurt after Ragna's Power Incontinence episode, with Noel getting less severely injured.
 Tsubaki, by now herself again and having made up with the two of them and Makoto, has put Ragna, who she already hates, at the top of her shit-list, as well as being one of the few who can actually stop him now after unlocking Izayoi's full power.
 In addition, Rachel has asked her or Jin to kill her if things go south, her because Izayoi was specifically made to kill Observers like Rachel, him probably due to the Power of Order.